 Step 3 – Grill the vegetables, turning occasionally, until lightly charred and tender (check the chart for approximate grilling times).

-Want more flavor from your veggies?
-Slather on one of these combos before you grill:
+Want more flavor?
+Toss your veggies with one of these combos after they come off the grill:

 Chile-Garlic & Soy: Toss vegetables with 4 teaspoons extra-virgin olive oil (or canola oil), 1 tablespoon each chile-garlic sauce and reduced-sodium soy sauce and 1/8 teaspoon ground white pepper.